-The prompt replacement of missing teeth is important not only for the aesthetics of your smile, but to avoid complex dental health problems.
-These problems can begin to develop after tooth loss, often compromising replacement choices.
-Lexington dentist Dr. Doyle Freano works with patients who have lost teeth to determine which quality missing tooth option(s) are best suited to their dental health and cosmetic goals.
+The prompt replacement of missing teeth is key, and not only for the beauty of your smile.
+You can avoid complex dental health problems down the road by seeking treatment early.
+These problems can begin to form after tooth loss, which often reduce replacement options.
+Your dentist in Lexington, Kentucky, Dr. Doyle Freano works with patients who have lost teeth and need dentures.
+He will decide which quality missing tooth options are best for your dental health and cosmetic dentistry goals.

 - Patients can eat and speak normally